 It’s official!
-Sound Symposium XXI is all set.
-See you July 16 – 24, 2024 in St John’s for sound beyond boundaries.
+Sound Symposium XXI is happening July 16 -24, 2024 in St John’s.
+Join us for sound beyond boundaries.

-Join us and experience the best in international new music and sound art.
-Artists and schedule coming soon!
+Experience the best in international new music and sound art.
+Schedule coming soon!

 Calling All Improvisers!